jchapuis/fullstackscala-scaladays2025/slides.md

 class roott limeGreen
 ```

-^ - Ok, finally getting more technical, i know you were getting bored
+^ - Ok, finally getting more technical
-- I'm using good old sbt, here's the structure.
+- Starting with the project structure, I'm using trusty sbt
-- As you can see, a project is shared between front and back
+- As you can see, there is a shared project between front and back

 ---
 ## `shared` project namespaces